 Travel Set by Dermalogica ($45)–This travel set includes a soap-free foaming cleansing gel, multi-active toner and medium-weight moisturizer.
 I’ve had Dermalogica items before and was pretty happy with them.
-I might save this particular set for when I go to Las Vegas in February so I can’t currently report on it’s quality yet.
+I might save this particular set for when I go to Las Vegas in February so I can’t currently report on to quality yet.
 I’m sure it will be good though!

 Fingerless Gloves by Whitney eve x FabFitFun ($26)–These are fingerless knit gloves that are perfect for staying warm and texting!
 I have mixed feelings about these.
 This was the one spoiler that interested me, but I just didn’t know about them.
-I like the concept, but usually when I’m wearing gloves it’s because it’s -30C or colder out, and these aren’t doing a whole lot of good in that weather!
+I like the concept, but usually, when I’m wearing gloves it’s because it’s -30C or colder out, and these aren’t doing a whole lot of good in that weather!
 I’m also not sure if I have a jacket that they really work with.
 They are definitely more for style & fashion than for function.
 That being said, they are cute, warm and comfy and I will likely try to make them work.
 I was a bit worried about them being small at first, but they seem to have good stretch and fit really well!

 Diffuser by EJH Brand ($37)–They claim this glass reed diffuser will make your winter “scent-sational” while adding a stylish accent to your home.
 It comes with five rattan reeds and a clean eco-friendly fragrance.
 The options were cinnamon, lavender, pomegranate, or sugar cookie.
 This was another spoiler and it didn’t really interest me.
 I’m not much of one for burning candles or other scented things and don’t even know how diffusers work.
 I ended up with cinnamon, and feel fairly neutral on that scent.
 It’s not that I hate it, I just don’t love it.
 Haven’t decided if I’m keeping or gifting this yet!

 Nail Polish by Zoya ($9)–This polish is free of formaldehyde, formaldehyde resin, toluene, dibutyl pthalate and camphor.
-They sent out a variety of berry-toned hues and I received “Vanessa” which really doesn’t tell you what type of color it is.
+They sent out a variety of berry-toned hues and I received “Vanessa” which really doesn’t tell you what type of colour it is.
 I do love this shade, but I already have quite a number like it and rarely do my nails.
 I’m a fan of this brand though so I’ll likely end up keeping it.